 - January 2020: Completion of CMMC Model v1.0

-- September 2020: CMMC to start appearing in RFIs and RFPs
+- Late 2020: CMMC to start appearing in RFIs and RFPs

 The timeframe for compliance

-Initial guidelines for accreditation, training, and audit processes are expected to be published in spring 2020.
+Initial guidelines for accreditation, training, and audit processes was published in spring 2020.
 The certified third-party assessment organizations (C3PAOs) that will conduct compliance audits of contractors have not yet been named.

 The DOD is currently drafting a memorandum of understanding with the newly established CMMC Accreditation Body, a nonprofit organization that will train and certify C3PAOs on CMMC requirements and auditing processes.
 The DOD is also developing a tool that C3PAOs will use to conduct certification audits, collect metrics, and mitigate supply-chain risks.

-The DOD plans to introduce CMMC requirements in solicitations on a gradual basis in fall 2020, starting with 10 select requests for proposals (RFPs) and 10 requests for information (RFIs).
-Compliance audits are most likely to start in late 2020 or early 2021, after the C3PAOs are identified and accredited.
+The DOD plans to introduce CMMC requirements in solicitations on a gradual basis in late 2020, starting with 10 select requests for proposals (RFPs) and 10 requests for information (RFIs).
+Compliance audits are most likely to start in early 2021, after the C3PAOs are identified and accredited.

 The five levels of maturity